Menu Close

 Costs for senior living vary greatly depending on individual needs, country area, community and staff quality, and other factors.
 However, as a rule of thumb, nursing homes will generally come with a higher cost than assisted living.
 This is because residents in nursing homes often require a higher level of care than those in assisted living communities.

 Choosing between assisted living vs. nursing home living can be an overwhelming decision.
 However, the decision doesn’t have to be made alone.
 The resources and knowledge available at Buckner Retirement Services can help.
 We understand that each individual’s situation is unique, so we take the time to get to know your needs and preferences.
 We can provide tailored recommendations for the best possible senior living option.
 And we’ll be with you every step to ensure a smooth transition.
-Call us today at 855.931.5688 to learn more about our senior community options at Buckner Retirement Services
+Contact us today at 214.227.7182 to learn more about our senior living options at Buckner Retirement Services.